12.01.2024 - v. P002

 1.2 Payment instruction.
 The customer instructs SWISSBILLING to pay the merchant’s claim arising from the underlying completed transaction (purchase).
 SWISSBILLING has an independent claim against the customer arising from this payment contract.
 The claim shall be paid within 30 days after completion of the purchase and confirmation by the merchant (payment period), whereby the customer can choose within the TWINT app to either automatically debit the payment on the due date or manually authorize such a transaction.

 1.3 The merchant is still the customer’s main point of contact.
 The merchant’s obligations, in relation to the contract of sale or any other obligations related to the order, are completely unaffected.
 Customers should therefore put any questions or problems relating to the performance of the agreed service to the merchant, whether these are about delivery, return of goods, the quality of the order, performance of the service, or anything else.

-1.4 Customer Portal.
-Customers can access the customer portal of the SWISSBILLING Pay Later Feature directly through the TWINT app.
-In the customer portal customers can execute payments, view the payment status and the due date of the claim and interact directly with SWISSBILLING.
+1.4 Pay Later Portal.
+Customers can access the Pay Later portal of the SWISSBILLING directly through the TWINT app.
+In the Pay Later portal customers can execute payments, view the payment status and the due date of the claim and interact directly with SWISSBILLING.

 B. Who can use the SWISSBILLING Pay Later Feature?

 2.1 Natural Persons.
 SWISSBILLING Pay Later Feature is generally available to natural persons with residency in Switzerland who are capable of acting and at least 18 years old.